-Learn how to make sourdough stuffing from scratch.
-Homemade bread is toasted with butter, then combined with sautéed vegetables, herbs, pastured eggs, and homemade bone broth to create this comforting, good-for-you, side dish for your holiday table.
+Learn how to make the most delicious sourdough stuffing recipe from scratch.
+Homemade bread is toasted with butter, then combined with sautéed vegetables, herbs, and broth to create this comforting, good-for-you, side dish for your holiday table.

-Today I’m going share with you my favorite sourdough stuffing recipe for Thanksgiving.
+Today I’m going to share with you my favorite thanksgiving stuffing recipe.

 If you are new here, we recently welcomed our newest baby, Daniel (you can find the whole birth story here).
 So if you watch the YouTube tutorial below on how to make this dish, you will see sweet little Daniel snuggled up in my wrap.